5ifar/MeriSKILL_Employee_Attrition_Analysis/Project Implementation/Documentation.md

 - Create a Area Plot with DistancefromHome field on X Axis and Active Emp & Attrited Emp measures on the Y Axis and Attrition Rate measure on Secondary Y Axis to display the distribution of the metrics.
 - Enable Data Markers and Data Labels only for the Attrition Rate line and match them with line colors.
 - Maintain the Active Emp - Attrited Emp - Attrition Rate Color formatting.

+---

+## Phase 3: Turnover View

+### Step 1: View Layout

+- Duplicate the Demographic view and delete all the visuals only retaining the Project Elements Group and KPI Custom Bar.

+### Step 2: Average Monthly Income in Job Role vs Attrition Trend Visual

+- Create a Line & Clustered Column Chart visual with Dept and JobRole field on X Axis, Average Monthly Income measure on Column Y Axis and Attrition Rate measure on Line Y Axis.
+- Add Total Emp, Active Emp and Attrited Emp measures to visual tooltips.
+- Set the Sort Axis as Average Monthly Income measure in descending order.
+- Enable Data Labels for both Average Monthly Income and Attrition Rate fields.
+- Maintain the Attrition Rate Color formatting.